CloudSnorkel/cdk-github-runners/SETUP_GITHUB.md

 # Setup GitHub

 Integration with GitHub can be done using an [app](#app-authentication) or [personal access token](#personal-access-token).
 Using an app allows more fine-grained access control.
-Personal access tokens are easier to set up but belong to a user instead of an organization.
+Using an app is easier with the setup wizard.

 ## App Authentication

+### Setup Wizard

+1. Open the URL in `github.setup.url` from `status.json`
+2. If you want to create an app for your personal repositories, click the Create button under New Personal App
+3. If you want to create an app for your organization:
+   1. Find the New Organization App section
+   2. Type in the organization name in organization slug (ORGANIZATION from https://github.com/ORGANIZATION/REPO)
+   3. Click the Create button
+4. Follow the instructions on GitHub
+5. When brought back to the setup wizard, click the install link
+6. Install the new app on your desired repositories

+### Manually

 1. Decide if you want to create a personal app or an organization app
     1. For a personal app use https://github.com/settings/apps/new